Lab-Cave/LabCaveMediationSDK_iOS/README.md

 ## Integrate SDK

 Once you have added all files it's time to initialize the sdk. **Important** you must initialize the sdk and the begining of the execution of your app and **only once**.
+Important if you use AdMob realize you need to also ad the GoogleAppMeasurement.framework, GoogleUtilities.framework and nanopb.framework.

 If you are in Objetive-C import the mediation reference to the SDK.